About the Science & SciLifeLab Prize for Young Scientists

 Science & SciLifeLab realized the importance of recognizing the work of young scientists in order to encourage them to continue with their scientific endeavors and lead the way for new discoveries.
 Identifying these young researchers early in their careers may open opportunities for them that could bring about exciting new advances in the fields of life science.

-- Cell and Molecular Biology: research in this category will include cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems.
+Research in this category includes cellular and molecular processes at levels ranging from single molecule to single cell to tissue and organ systems.

 The winners are selected by a committee of scientists chaired by the Editor-in-Chief of Science magazine.

 Entries are first screened by Science editors and three finalists are selected from each category.
 Then, the committee selects the winner from each category.
 The four category winners compete for the grand prize.
 The grand prize winner and three category winners will be decided in October.
 The entire process for selection and announcement of winners is organized and run by Science.